Johnson Controls prices senior notes offering

 News provided byJohnson Controls International plc

-BofA Securities, Crédit Agricole CIB and ING are serving as joint lead book-running managers to facilitate the transaction.
-Citigroup, Deutsche Bank Aktiengesellschaft, J.P.
-Morgan and Morgan Stanley are also serving as book-running managers and ANZ, Danske Bank, ICBC Standard Bank, Standard Chartered Bank and TD Securities are serving as co-managers of the offering.
+BofA Securities and US Bancorp are serving as joint lead book-running managers to facilitate the transaction.
+Barclays, BBVA and UniCredit Capital Markets are also serving as book-running managers of the offering.

-The offering of the notes is being made pursuant to an effective shelf registration statement, prospectus and related prospectus supplement.
-Copies of the prospectus supplement and the base prospectus may be obtained by contacting BofA Securities Europe SA at 1-800-294-1322; Crédit Agricole Corporate and Investment Bank at 1-866-807-6030; or ING Bank N.V. at +31 20 563 8185.
+The offering of the Additional Notes is being made pursuant to an effective shelf registration statement, prospectus and related prospectus supplement.
+Copies of the prospectus supplement and the base prospectus may be obtained by contacting BofA Securities, Inc. toll-free at 1-800-294-1322; or U.S. Bancorp Investments, Inc. toll-free at 1-877-558-2607.
 Investors may also obtain these documents for free by visiting EDGAR on the Securities and Exchange Commission's website at www.sec.gov.
 This press release shall not constitute an offer to sell or the solicitation of an offer to buy, nor shall there be any sale of these securities in any state or other jurisdiction in which such offer, solicitation or sale would be unlawful prior to registration or qualification under the securities laws of any such state or other jurisdiction.

 About Johnson Controls: